-NEBOSH national general certificate in occupational safety and health
+NEBOSH national general certificate in occupational safety and health - Classroom

-It is for managers, supervisors, and safety representatives who may not specialise in health and safety, but require sound knowledge of best practice in risk management to create safe working practices and a strong health and safety culture.
+It is for managers, supervisors, and safety representatives who may not specialise in health and safety, but require sound knowledge of risk management to create safe working practices and a strong health and safety culture.

-NGC1 – Management of health and safety
+NG1 – Management of health and safety

-Element 4: Work equipment hazards and risk control
+Element 9 Work equipment

-Element 6: Fire safety
+Element 10 Fire

 There are no pre-requisites for this course.

 NG1 is assessed via an open book exam which is administered on-line & must be completed during a set 24 hour window.